argoproj/argo-workflows/docs/metrics.md

 You can configure the protocol using the environment variables documented in [standard environment variables](https://opentelemetry.io/docs/languages/sdk-configuration/otlp-exporter/).

-The [configuration option](#common) in the controller ConfigMap `metricsTTL` affects the OpenTelemetry behavior, but the other parameters do not.
+The [configuration options](#common) in the controller ConfigMap `metricsTTL` and `temporality` affect the OpenTelemetry behavior, but the other parameters do not.

 To use the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/) you can configure it